chauff/cse1500-web-transcripts/Assignment-3.md

 ## 5. Optional: game deployment / videotaping

+### Short-term deployment

 To make your game accessible to the public, it needs to be deployed somewhere - `locahost:3000` only goes so far.

 For short-term deployments (a few minutes/hours), e.g. to show off your game quickly, [ngrok](https://ngrok.com/) is a quick and easy solution.
 You can run your server on localhost and expose it through a public URL. *Please don't run any privacy-sensitive app this way, as all traffic passes through ngrok servers!*

+### Production deployment

 That though is not a solution for an actual deployment.
 [Heroku](https://www.heroku.com/) (among other platforms) is.
 Heroku is a cloud platform that has a free account tier, suitable for web applications without a lot of traffic.
 You can deploy a Node.js application following their [instructions](https://devcenter.heroku.com/articles/getting-started-with-nodejs).

 Deploy your app in Heroku according to the instructions linked above, but first make these changes: